JoeJoeTV/nemo-extension-kdeconnect/README.md

 ## Other Distributions

  Download the .tar.gz file from the [Releases Section](https://github.com/JoeJoeTV/nemo-extension-kdeconnect/releases) and put it in the nemo-python extensions folder (`~/.local/share/nemo-python/extensions`)

+# Translations

+If anyone wants to translate this extension, you can just open a pull request with the added `.po` file

+# Bugs & Issues

+If you find any Bugs or Issure, please head over to the Issues tab and open a neu Issue there.